Glitch31415/rws/README.md

 Thank you for wanting to set up your own RWS server!

-First, install the latest Java Runtime Environment. https://www.java.com/en/download/manual.jsp
+First, install the latest Java Development Kit (not the Java Runtime Environment). https://www.oracle.com/java/technologies/downloads/#jdk23-windows

 Next, install the VARA modem.
 If you want to put the server on 14.109 (recommended), choose the VARA HF version. https://rosmodem.wordpress.com